Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 e.g., machine learning and classification methods for assigning a protein to an organelle.

 The relatively new `Pbase` package contains a `Proteins` class for storing and manipulating protein sequences and ranges of interest.
-The package has multiple vignettes on mapping coordinates, one addressing mapping proteins between different genome builds and the other maps from protein to genomic coordinates.
+The package has multiple vignettes on coordinate mapping.
+One addresses mapping proteins between different genome builds and the other mapping from protein to genomic coordinates.

 ## Web Sockets